 - Expert Determination

-Some examples of the type of cases that our firm have acted on are:-
+Examples the type of cases that we have acted on are:-

-The client company was supplied with defective goods which it used in its manufacturing process, resulting in faulty goods (custom built display stands) being supplied to customers as the faults did not become apparent until later when the goods were in use.
-Acting for the Claimant, we had to assess, quantify and report on the losses suffered by the company which in our view were in respect of:-
+The client company was supplied with faulty goods which it used in it’s manufacturing process, resulting in faulty goods being supplied to customers as the resulting faults did not become apparent until later when the goods were in use.
+Acting for the Claimant, we had to assess and quantify the losses suffered by the company which in our view were in respect of:-